Race of Champions: Miami (2017)

 The 2017 Race of Champions was held at Marlins Park in Miami, Florida, on January 21–22.
 This was the Second time that the event was held in North America.
 Fifteen drivers from six nations competed at the 2017 ROC.
 Drivers included 2015 NASCAR Sprint Cup Champion Kyle Busch, and former Indy 500 Champion Juan Pablo Montoya, who each participated in their first ROC.

 Juan Pablo Montoya was crowned the Champion of Champions after defeating Tom Kristensen, while Sebastian Vettel won the Nations Cup for Team Germany after teammate Pascal Wehrlein did not compete in the Nations Cup after suffering an accident during the Champion of Champions event the day prior.
 Team USA drivers Kurt Busch and Kyle Busch were the runners up for the Nations Cup.

 Riyadh (2018)

 The 2018 Race of Champions was held at the King Fahd International Stadium in Riyadh, becoming the first international motorsports event to be held in Saudi Arabia.

 This was the first edition to feature eROC, where sim racers competed against each other both virtually and on the ROC track for the chance to compete in the main Race of Champions event.

 Mexico City (2019)

 The 2019 Race of Champions was held at the Foro Sol in Mexico City, becoming the third Race of Champions to be held in North America.

 Virtual (2020)

-The 2020 Race of Champions was held virtually due to the COVID-19 pandemic at recreations of the Gran Canaria track and the Riyadh and London stadium tracks that were all recreated in Assetto Corsa.
+The 2020 Race of Champions was held virtually due to the COVID-19 pandemic at simulations of the Gran Canaria track and the Riyadh and London stadium tracks that were all recreated in Assetto Corsa.